George Forrest (botanist): Plant collecting

 George Forrest made his first expedition to Yunnan in 1904.
 In August, he arrived at the town of Talifu (Dali City).

 He started setting up a base of operations and began to learn the local language.
 He then later helped with the inoculation of thousands of locals against smallpox.
 By the summer of 1905, he was ready to mount his first expedition to the northwest corner of Yunnan near the border with Tibet.
 He and his team of 17 local collectors stayed briefly at the French mission under Père Étienne-Jules Dubernard in the small town of Tzekou.
 Forrest and his team then collected numerous plants, herbarium specimens and seeds.
 In the sanctuary of the rhododendron forests, so rich in variety of flora and fauna, the group was unaware of the massacre that was to meet them on their return to the mission, and that only one would survive.

 As one source puts it "This first trip was both exciting and horrifying."
 Foreigners had been targeted for death by the local Tibetan Buddhist lamas, during the 1905 Tibetan Rebellion.
 Forrest had a narrow escape, but this did not discourage him from returning to Yunnan.
 The Lamas pursued him until a Naxi "King" named Lee rescued him.
 He witnessed atrocities committed by the Lamas during the rebellion.
 He eventually became perhaps the foremost collector of Yunnan flora, amassing hundreds of species of rhododendron, and other shrubs and perennials.

 He was honoured with the Royal Horticultural Society's Victoria Medal of Honour in 1921, and the Veitch Memorial Medal in 1927, and was elected a Fellow of the Linnean Society in 1924.

 Altogether, Forrest made seven trips to Yunnan, collecting samples and seeds for the Herbarium and for avid collectors willing to pay for new species to add to their collections.
 In total, he brought back perhaps 31,000 plant specimens.
 He discovered numerous species including Gentiana sino-ornata.
 The specific epithet forrestii now adorns more than thirty genera.
 Including; Rhododendron forrestii, Pieris formosa var. forrestii, Primula forrestii, Iris forrestii and Hypericum forrestii.
+He is also remembered in the names of three mammals: Ochotona forresti, Sciurotamias forresti, and Neodon forresti.

 Botanical specimens collected by Forrest are held at herbaria around the world, most notably at the herbarium at the Royal Botanic Garden Edinburgh.
 Collections are also held at the Hong Kong Herbarium, National Herbarium of Victoria at the Royal Botanic Gardens Victoria, Harvard University Herbaria, the herbarium at the Royal Botanic Gardens, Kew, and the Swedish Museum of Natural History.